rich2965/chatgpt_airflow/README.md

 # chatgpt_airflow
-Airflow project to periodically pull ChatGPT responses and load to a Postgres database hosted on Google CloudSQL
+Airflow project to periodically pull ChatGPT responses and load to a Postgres database hosted on Google CloudSQL.
+The intention of the project was to learn how to use Airflow, improve skills with GCP, and to take a more defined data engineering approach to pulling data for my Trivia app

+The steps of the tool:

+1) In the script, I specified a list of question categories I want ChatGPT to provide Questions and Answers for
+2) Make the request and receive a response from ChatGPT.
+Data comes back as JSON
+3) Add a category object to the resopnse and save the file to blob on Google Cloud Storage.
+This is all in 1 Dag
+4) In another DAG, called etl_dal, I extract the most recent data in blob and process it.
+I compare against what's already been loaded in Postgres to check for duplicates.
+The process also does some additional cleaning with extra quotes and spaces
+5) After the data has been cleaned, the dag ends with a load_task which loads the clean data into the Postgres database that's hostbed on Google Cloud SQL
+6) The data is then used by the Trivia App

 # Apache Airflow enablement